samluescher/django-cms-columns/readme.md

 Automatically fitting images into columns
 -----------------------------------------

 A very handy feature of this application is the automatic calculation of thumbnail sizes according to column width.
-For instance, if you have four subcolumns, each of which are 170px wide (this is your grid width), and you would like to have a picture span three of those columns (or grid elements), you can use the following settings:
+For instance, if you have four subcolumns, each of which is 170px wide (this is your grid width), and you would like to have a picture span three of those columns (or grid elements), you can use the following settings:

 __`CMS_COLUMNS_GRID_WIDTH`__